RMeli/CUDA-pg/02_axpy/README.md

 ### Kernel Call

 A kernel function is called with parameters within `<<< >>>`.
-Such parameters are passed to the runtime system (not the kernel function) and determine how the device code is lunched.
+Such parameters are passed to the runtime system (not the kernel function) and determine how the device code is launched.

 ```cpp
 kernel<<<1,1>>>();